What is a rent roll? – Insights into your rental property income

 Rent Roll Checklist for Property Managers

-A major cause of burnout among property managers is the bad business that gets careless brought into the rent roll for the sake of growth.
+A major cause of burnout among property managers is the bad business that gets carelessly brought into the rent roll for the sake of growth.
 A big list where nobody pays their debts isn’t worth compromising a smaller but consistent income that allows you to budget accordingly.

 When determining how a rent roll is useful to a property manager, we need to take a look at the management properties which are actually worth adding to your overall portfolio.
 Often, it’s what you say “no” to that will allow your rent roll to succeed.